 **Image source: programming ATmega328p

-Uploading code to the microcontroller is an easy task to be done, after typing in your code, select the port to which your adapter is connected, followed by the board type “ATmega328p” and hit the upload button.
-The upload will finish up only a few seconds and the ATmega328 chip will be ready to use.
+Uploading code to the microcontroller is an easy task to be done, after typing in your code, select the port to which your adapter is connected, follow by the board type “ATmega328p” and hit the upload button.
+The upload will finish in only a few seconds and the ATmega328 chip will be ready to use.

 The second way involves the use of an Arduino board in either of two similar methods: